 Steven J. Stack, MD

-Steven J. Stack, MD, an emergency physician residing in Lexington, Ky., was first elected to the American Medical Association (AMA) Board of Trustees (BOT) in June 2006.
-Board-certified in emergency medicine, Dr. Stack currently practices within KentuckyOne Health, a health care system throughout Kentucky.
+Steven J. Stack, MD, an emergency physician residing in Lexington, Ky., was first elected to the American Medical Association Board of Trustees (BOT) in June 2006.
+Board-certified in emergency medicine, Dr. Stack currently practices in Lexington and surrounding central Kentucky.

 Dr. Stack has served as medical director of multiple emergency departments, including St. Joseph East (Lexington), St. Joseph Mt.
 Sterling (rural eastern Kentucky) and Baptist Memorial Hospital (Memphis, Tenn.).
 He is the first emergency medicine board-certified physician to serve on the AMA-BOT.

 Additionally, Dr. Stack has made notable contributions to the areas of physician licensure, regulation and assessment.
-Currently, he serves as the chair of the Federation of State Medical Boards (FSMB) Maintenance of Licensure (MOL) Implementation Group.
+Most recently he served as chair of the Federation of State Medical Boards (FSMB) Maintenance of Licensure (MOL) Implementation Group.
 Prior to this, he served as a member of both the FSMB’s MOL Advisory Group and its Strategic Repositioning Task Force.

-For more than 17 years Dr. Stack has demonstrated his professional commitment as an elected leader within numerous specialty and geographic medical professional associations at both the national and state level in Kentucky, Ohio and Tennessee.
-During his AMA-BOT tenure he has served as chair of the Communications Strategies Committee, the Compensation Committee, and the Awards and Nominations Committee.
+For more than 18 years Dr. Stack has demonstrated his professional commitment as an elected leader within numerous specialty and geographic medical professional associations at both the national and state level in Kentucky, Ohio and Tennessee.
+During his AMA-BOT tenure he has served as chair of the Compensation Committee, the Communications Strategies Committee, and the Awards and Nominations Committee.

 Born and raised in Cleveland, Dr. Stack graduated magna cum laude from the College of the Holy Cross in Worcester, Mass., where he was a Henry Bean Scholar for classical studies.
 He then returned to Ohio, where he completed his medical school and emergency medicine residency training at the Ohio State University before moving to Memphis to begin his clinical practice.
 In June 2006 Dr. Stack and his family relocated to Lexington to be closer to their families in Ohio.

-Dr. Stack is married and the proud father of a 7-year-old daughter.
+Dr. Stack is married and the proud father of an 8-year-old daughter.
 His wife, Tracie, is a practicing board-certified pediatric allergist and fellow AMA member.
 In his leisure time, Dr. Stack enjoys the study of classical Greek and Roman history, the study of early U.S. history and traveling with his wife and daughter.